VisualFP/docs/SA/project_documentation/content/introduction.typ

 = Introduction
-This document contains the the project documentation for the VisualFP project.
+This document contains the project documentation for the VisualFP project.